pelson/pelson.github.io/content/conda_build_all.md

 Whilst I believe there is [room for improvement](https://github.com/conda/conda-build/pull/650) in the recipe definition, it is still pretty easy to define a complex set of build- and run-time dependencies.

-With the existing ``conda-build`` tool, should we want to build this for Python 2.7, 3.4 and 3.5, and against numpy 1.9 and 1.10 (the latest versions of these libraries at the time of writing), things can get a little tedious:
+With the existing ``conda-build`` tool, should we want to build this for Python 2.7, 3.4 and 3.5, and against NumPy 1.9 and 1.10 (the latest versions of these libraries at the time of writing), things can get a little tedious:

 ```
 CONDA_PY=27 CONDA_NPY=19 conda build my_library